Chlamydia

 Causes, Symptoms, Treatment & Prevention

-Chlamydia infection is a common bacterial infection in the US, with the highest rate among people aged 24 or younger.
-It is curable when treated with antibiotics.
-Chlamydia is often called the "silent infection" because many infected individuals do not experience any symptoms; early detection and treatment are important to prevent progression and avoid spreading to others.
+Chlamydia infection is a common bacterial infection in the US with 1,648,568 reported cases in 2023. with the highest rate among people aged 24 or younger.
+It is curable when treated it with antibiotics.
+Chlamydia is often called the " silent infection " because many people infected with the bacteria do not experience any symptoms.
+Some may experience early signs or mild symptoms that can be overlooked.
+Contact your healthcare provider or get tested if you are experiencing any of the symptoms below.
+Early detection and treatment are important to prevent disease progression that can potentially be life-threatening.
+It may avoid spreading of the disease and infecting others.

 Symptoms